abeforgit/noagreements.co/README.md

 - Clone this repo.
 Use the master branch for the production build, and the development branch for the staging build.
+Any commands past this point assume your working dir is the project's root.

 - configure the required environment variables.
 See prod-variables.env.example for a detailed overview.

+- build the docker image:
+  `docker build .`
 - start the docker container:
 `docker run -d `